 please call our Crisis and Intake line 1-855-687-1868

-Here is an updated list of the legal services we offer:
+Here is a list of the legal services we offer:

 Legal Advice and Full Representation

 Approximately 80% of the women who access our services do not have legal representation because they are ineligible for government-funded legal aid and cannot afford to retain a private lawyer.

 We will take on full representation files based on: the current case load, availability of time, the number of law students volunteering at BWSS, and the complexity of legal issues involved.
 BWSS will also consider if the following applies:

 - The woman has been denied legal representation by Legal Services Society;